Welcome to MichaelRoach.com

 About Michael Roach

 Michael Roach, one of thirteen children born to Ted and Sadie Roach of Washington, D.C., USA, sings and plays guitar in an East Coast style of blues that dates back to the 1920s.
 After spending several years learning directly from such well known figures as John Jackson, John Cephas and Jerry Ricks, Michael Roach has developed his own style and is now an exceptional performer.
 He interacts with his audience and entertains as he plays.

 For the past 25 years, Michael has conducted numerous workshops throughout the USA and Europe.
 As a cultural arts performer, Michael has promoted African-American culture through the use of blues music.
 He has lectured for the Smithsonian Institute (USA), Oxford University (UK) and more recently at the University of Metz (France).
 In July 2004, he was involved in the organization of a conference held at the University of Gloucestershire (UK) called ‘Overseas Blues – European Perspectives on African American Music’.
 The University Press of Mississippi published the papers from the conference in 2007.

-Michael is the founder of the European Blues Association and serves as its Director of Development and Secretary.
-He is the Director, Guitar Instructor and Vocals Tutor for the annual Blues Week 2000 – 2015 programme (a week of lectures, guitar, harmonica, piano/keyboards and vocals tuition) at Exeter University (2000/2004) and the University of Northampton (2005/2013) and the University of Worcester (2015).
+Michael is the founder of the European Blues Association and currently serves as its Director of Development and Secretary.
+He is the Director, Guitar Instructor and Vocals Teacher for the annual Blues Week 2000 – 2015 program (a week of lectures, guitar, harmonica, piano/keyboards and vocals tuition) at Exeter University (2000/2004), the University of Northampton (2005/2013) and the University of Worcester (2015).
 Michael also presented ‘Deep Blue’, a three part series on blues music featured on BBC Radio 4 in March 2003.
 It is Michael’s communication skills together with his musicianship that has enabled him to bring about a greater understanding of blues music and the Black experience.